'No cash, Carney?' Bank of England Governor unable to find wallet

 “No cash, Carney?” television host and conference moderator Ranvir Singh said jokingly to the central bank governor.

-Earlier, the Canadian-born Carney said he first visited the Liverpool area three decades ago, when local rock group the Lightning Seeds - later well-known for an England soccer anthem - became his favourite band.
-He also supports local soccer team Everton.
+Earlier, the Canadian-born Carney said he first visited the Liverpool area three decades ago, when local rock group the Lightning Seeds - later well-known for an England football anthem - became his favourite band.
+He also supports local football team Everton.

 Reporting by Phil Noble; Writing by David Milliken; Editing by William Schomberg